shahid1529khan/broker-analytics/README.md

 - **Frontend**: Deploy to [Vercel](https://vercel.com) — set `VITE_SUPABASE_URL`, `VITE_SUPABASE_ANON_KEY`, and `VITE_API_URL` (your Railway backend URL) in Vercel env vars

 ---

-## Files Changed from Original AI Studio Export

-See CHANGES.md for a full list of what was fixed.